trait IsIterableLike[Repr] extends AnyRef

 converted to a collection type uniformly.
 For example, one can provide

-extension methods that work both on collection types and on String
+extension methods that work both on collection types and on Strings (Strings

 - type member

-, which represents the element type of the targetIterable[A]
+A, which represents the element type of the targetIterable[A] - value member

-, which provides a way to convert between the type we wish to add extension methods to,Repr
+conversion, which provides a way to convert between the type we wish to add extension methods to,Repr, andIterable[A].

 Usage